 All of the new equipment has been moved into the McClellan facility.
 The picture below provides a sense of perspective when you compare the man assembling the machinery to the individual piece that will eventually become part of the assembly line.

 The assembly line will allow for a greater amount of larger contaminants to be detected by sorters and will also include a high precision metal detector that will stop the conveyor belt when metal pieces are detected.
-As noted in earlier blog posts, this first assembly line will be able to transfer 8,000 tons of food waste into the digester over the course of a year.
-The warehouse will eventually contain a total of 4 digestion lines, which will allow for 32,000 tons of food waste to be converted per year into Harvest-to-Harvest fertilizer.
-That’s an incredible amount of food waste!
+As noted in earlier blog posts, this first assembly line will be able to transfer 8,000 tons of food scraps into the digester over the course of a year.
+The warehouse will eventually contain a total of 4 digestion lines, which will allow for 32,000 tons of food scraps to be converted per year into Harvest-to-Harvest fertilizer.
+That’s an incredible amount of food scraps!